 We have published links to some of the studies we have found here.

 Evidence is not proof and belief is not fact

-The Real Bread Campaign calls for more research to be done on the potentially beneficial effects of sourdough fermentation in order to prove (or disprove) things that such small studies have concluded, and to get a better understanding of personal experiences that some people report.
+The Real Bread Campaign calls for more research to be done on the potentially beneficial effects of sourdough fermentation in order to prove (or disprove) things that such small studies have concluded, and to get a better understanding of the personal experiences that some people report.

 Health and nutrition claims